gojek/clickstream-web/docs/how-to-guides/enable-debugging.md

   debug: true,
 })
 ```

-2. Enable debug log
+## See logs

 ### Node
-All the logs are visible in node runtime by default, you don't need any additional step to see logs.
+All the logs including `debug` logs are visible in node runtime by default, you don't need any additional step here.

 ### Browsers
-Use console tab in browser's dev tool to see all the logs printed
+Use console tab in browser's dev tool to see all the logs printed.
 By default some browsers do not show the `debug` type logs, in order to enable them select verbose/debug option in the filter as shown below

 #### Chrome
 Select the `verbose` option from the list in order to see the `debug` logs.